 This illustrates the importance of comprehensive and reliable disaster recovery plans.
 We’re proud to have the knowledge of Peter Lanskis – Our Project Coordinator (ex Kordia, Optus, Vivid Wireless) as well as the skills of one of our lead riggers – Shaun Henderson.

 The work they completed on this day was nothing less than exceptional, and very much appreciated by our customers!
 Hopefully, the only lightning we see for a while now is via our customer's superfast Speedtest results 😉.

 Keeping everyone in the loop

-As the incident and fault response progressed, the Pentanet team kept up regular communication to customers in realtime via our status page.
+As the incident and fault response progressed, the Pentanet team kept up regular communication with customers in real-time via our status page.

-As part of our committment to honesty and transparency, our status page is visible publically, even after the fact - so you can see the entire history of the event here.
+As part of our commitment to honesty and transparency, our status page is visible publically, even after the fact - so you can see the entire history of the event here.

 See the Perth Storm in action, rolling in from our Highgate Tower Cam.